 The truth is that the job market is difficult for employers, and it is not going to get easier.
 Sarah Murray at The Financial Times [subscription required] writes that between now and 2030, some 40 million jobs need to be created each year to accommodate the world’s future working-age population.

-Part of the problem is that the job market has stabilized going into 2018.
+Part of the problem is that the job market has stabilized.
 When unemployment was higher, there was greater fluctuation and uncertainty in the job market.
 It was a bit “like a fire sale when the last recession hit,” Peretz writes.
 People were looking to change jobs.

 These days, stability makes hiring managers’ work difficult.
 After all, “movement creates movement,” according to Peretz.
 Companies will have fewer people to choose from and greater need for highly skilled applicants.